GokeOne/MultiTool/Hash-Breaker/README.md

     If a match is found, the result is displayed in the console and saved to the output file, if specified.
     If no match is found, the user is notified.

-Notes
+## Notes

 Ensure that the wordlist file exists before running the script.
 Using multiple threads can significantly increase the speed of the attack but may also increase the load on the system.
 Temporary files generated during execution are automatically cleaned up at the end.

-Contributions
+## Contributions

 Contributions are welcome!
 If you wish to enhance the script or add new features, feel free to submit a pull request.
-License

-This project is licensed under the MIT License.
-For more details, see the LICENSE file.